FibreFoX/javafx-gradle-plugin/README.md

 Enhancements:
 * made it possible to specify file-association icon as [String](http://docs.oracle.com/javase/8/docs/api/java/lang/String.html), [File](http://docs.oracle.com/javase/8/docs/api/java/io/File.html) or [Path](http://docs.oracle.com/javase/8/docs/api/java/nio/file/Path.html)
 * changed the way for adding `ant-javafx.jar` to the classloaders (by using more stuff provided by the gradle-api)

+Migrated from javafx-maven-plugin:
+* (bugfix) updated workaround-detection for creating native bundles without JRE, because [it got fixed by latest Oracle JDK 1.8.0u92](http://www.oracle.com/technetwork/java/javase/2col/8u92-bugfixes-2949473.html)
+* (bugfix) added workaround for native linux launcher inside native linux installer bundle (DEB and RPM) not working, see issue [#205](https://github.com/javafx-maven-plugin/javafx-maven-plugin/issues/205) for more details on this (it's a come-back of the [issue 124](https://github.com/javafx-maven-plugin/javafx-maven-plugin/issues/124))
+* (new) added ability to write and use custom bundlers!
+This makes it possible to customize the work which is required for your bundling-process.
+* (new) added new property to disable "native linux launcher inside native linux installer"-fix `skipNativeLauncherWorkaround205 = true`
+* (improvement) moved workarounds and workaround-detection into its own class (makes it a bit easier to concentrate on the main work inside JfxNativeTask)